1

 Protect.
 The.
 First.
 Rank.
 At.
 All.
 Costs.

 Now, the most entertaining part of 8th standard was definitely the Malayalam class.
 Plot twist — only a small group of us chose Malayalam, while the majority went for Sanskrit like it was some trending stock.
-So our class was this cozy little group of about 20 students, perfectly balanced like a cricket team — boys vs girls.
+So our class was this cozy little group of about 20 students, perfectly balanced — boys vs girls.

 And of course, destiny decided that Sam and I should be in the same Malayalam class.
 Wow.
 Thank you, universe.
 Very funny.